fabiolpgomes/-Training_Brainnest_JS/js_assignments/js_questions_answers.md

-## CSS - Terminology & Defitions - Questions and Answers.
+## Javascript 1 - Terminology & Defitions - Questions and Answers.

 ### 1. Name the three ways to declare a variable?